jordandixit/design-system/README.md

-# Design System
+# AI Implementation Guide — Design System

-This repository contains a complete, production-ready Design System designed to be:

-* Developer-friendly (clear API, deterministic behavior)
-* AI-consumable (no ambiguity, strict naming, structured data)
-* Scalable (SaaS desktop-first architecture)
+This document explains how to use the Design System files to generate UI components without ambiguity.

+You must strictly follow the structure and rules defined here.

+---

+# 📚 Source Files

+You are provided with the following files:

+* `tokens.json`
+* `component-api.json`
+* `component-behaviour.json`
+* `component-examples.json`
+* `component-mapping.json`
+* `component-rules.json`

 ---